Sri Lanka’s amazing house price boom, amidst surging tourism

-At the high-end of the condominium market, demand is led by Sri Lankan expatriates and returnees, who have been snapping up the majority of apartments in high-rise projects, often even before they are built.
-Most are bought for investment purposes like renting, not to actually live in them, notes TKS Securities.
+At the high-end of the condominium market Sri Lankan expatriates and returnees lead demand, snapping up apartments in high-rise projects, often even before they are built.
+Most are bought for investment purposes like renting, not to actually live in them, according to TKS Securities.

-At the other end of the market, there is sustained interest from migrant workers with some correlation seen between remittances from overseas and property prices.
-In locations like Colombo 6, in apartments priced in the mid-range, there appears to be some overcapacity as people who originally bought apartments return to their original homes in the north and east.
+For mid-range apartments in locations like Colombo 6, there appears to be some overcapacity as people who originally bought apartments return to their original homes in the north and east.

 Another constraint is the slower increase in personal incomes.
-A decent home in a Colombo suburb costs at least Rs15-20 million (USD104,000 to USD139,000) - unaffordable for most middle-class people - mainly because of high construction costs and inadequate incomes.
+A decent home in a Colombo suburb costs at least LKR 25 million (USD 143,000), which is unaffordable for most middle-class people mainly because of high construction costs and inadequate incomes.

 From negative during the 30 years of conflict, Sri Lanka’s urbanization rate has been around 0.3% during the past five years.
 The Sri Lankan government predicts that urbanization will rise further to 3% to 4% from now on, brought by rapid developments and economic opportunities in the urban areas.

-Traffic is getting worse, as are infrastructure bottlenecks
+Traffic is getting worse.
+So are infrastructure bottlenecks

 Some key completed infrastructure projects include: